Call for papers

-The 34th Canadian Conference on Artificial Intelligence (Canadian AI 2021) took place virtually in Vancouver, 25 May to 28 May, 2021.
-The event is collocated with the Computer and Robot Vision (CRV) conference.
-These events (AI·CRV 2021) brings together hundreds of leaders in research, industry, and government, as well as Canada's most accomplished students.
+The 35th Canadian Conference on Artificial Intelligence (Canadian AI 2022) will take place virtually in Toronto from 30 May to 3 June, 2022.
+The event is collocated with the Computer and Robot Vision conferences.
+These events (AI·CRV 2022) will bring together hundreds of leaders in research, industry, and government, as well as Canada's most accomplished students.
 They showcase Canada's ingenuity, innovation and leadership in intelligent systems and advanced information and communications technology.

 - Agent Systems